pedrojunqueira/da-100/README.md

 [Azure Docs](https://docs.microsoft.com/en-gb/learn/modules/visuals-power-bi/)

 - Add visualization items to reports
-	- Power BI come with a range out of the box visuals that can be selected form the visualisation pane
+	- Power BI come with a range out of the box visuals that can be selected form the visualization pane
-		- To add more visuals click on the elipses and can chose from Marketplace or Upload a file
+		- To add more visuals click on the ellipses and can chose from Marketplace or Upload a file
 	- Table and Matrix
-		- Are grid like visualisations
+		- Are grid like visualizations
-		- Table is simpler and sumarize measures in values (measure) by a chosen dimension (column)
+		- Table is simpler and summarize measures in values (measure) by a chosen dimension (column)
 		- Matrix allow to "slice" in rows and columns.
 Similar to a pivot table
 		- Matrix can cross highlight other charts.
 Any chart can.
 		- Matrix options: Row, Column and Value